AGM16/AGM_Engine/README.md

 However, If you clcik "STOP" the particles will be deleted, because the game_clock has finalized, and the particles will start from the beginning the next time that we click "PLAY".

-All the particles have a random behavior when we click the first time to the button "PLAY".
+All the particles have a random behavior when we click for the first time to the button "PLAY".

 ####Smoke and Firework particles: